learn-co-curriculum/plotly-lab/README.md

 layout() # {}
 ```

 Now let's provide the same functionality for the `y_range`.
-When the `y_range` is provided we add a key of `yaxis` which points to a dictionary that expreses the yaxis range.
+When the `y_range` is provided we add a key of `yaxis` which points to a dictionary that expresses the y-axis range.

 ```python